The space under your decking can be attractive to rats because it provides a safe shelter.

 Burrows and Rat Holes

-Rats like to dwell underground and will frequently construct burrows and subterranean passages to avoid encounters with humans and predators.
+Rats like to dwell underground and frequently construct burrows and subterranean passages to avoid encounters with humans and predators.

 Gnaw Marks on Decking Material